tesera/pygypsy/README.md

 ### Code Linting

 A linter [linter](https://en.wikipedia.org/wiki/Lint_%28software%29) is a program that checks code for errors.
+They have many [benefits](https://raygun.com/blog/2015/07/using-linters-for-faster-safer-coding-with-less-javascript-errors/).

 Linting is an effective way to improve code quality with little expenditure of effort on behalf of the developer.